cubewise-code/tm1py/README.md

 Issues
 =======================

-If you find issues, sign up in Github and open an Issue in this repository
+If you find issues, sign up in GitHub and open an Issue in this repository

 Contribution